 53. Men who use violence to control their intimate partners become role models for boys in that household.
-A young Inuk man told us that despite seeing violence towards his mother, violence that culminated in her death, he emulated the conduct of the abuser and, as an adult, struck his fiancée and is facing criminal charges.113 Over two-thirds of the predators, two-thirds of the sexual assault offenders and more than three-quarters of the intimate partner violators have personal histories of family violence.114 a.
+A young Inuk man told us that despite seeing violence towards his mother, violence that culminated in her death, he emulated the conduct of the abuser and, as an adult, struck his fiancée and is facing criminal charges.
+Over two-thirds of the predators, two-thirds of the sexual assault offenders and more than three-quarters of the intimate partner violators have personal histories of family violence.

+a.
 Health Care in Inuit Nunangat

 - 54. The families told the Inquiry that the quality of health care provided in Inuit Nunangat is poor, often unacceptable.
-We heard of the failure to diagnose a torn ACL115, the failure to diagnose tuberculosis116, and the failure to diagnose leukemia.117 Tylenol was described as the smallpox for Inuit.118 - 55.
-We also heard that each year there are 15,000 medical visits to Winnipeg from Kivalliq, a region of Nunavut with a population of 10,413.119 This southern model of health care is very expensive, disruptive of work and family life, does not provide culturally competent services, and may not provide good health outcomes for Inuit. - 56.
-Families told the Inquiry that there was no counselling or therapy after someone was murdered.120 There were no psychiatrists or psychologists living in Inuit Nunangat, and psychiatric and psychological care is provided by professionals who fly in once a month.121 In Iqaluit, it is a different psychiatrist every month.122 Serious mental illnesses such as schizophrenia and PTSD can only be properly treated by moving to the south.123
+We heard of the failure to diagnose a torn ACL, the failure to diagnose tuberculosis, and the failure to diagnose leukemia.
+Tylenol was described as the smallpox for Inuit.
+118 - 55.
+We also heard that each year there are 15,000 medical visits to Winnipeg from Kivalliq, a region of Nunavut with a population of 10,413.
+This southern model of health care is very expensive, disruptive of work and family life, does not provide culturally competent services, and may not provide good health outcomes for Inuit. - 56.
+Families told the Inquiry that there was no counselling or therapy after someone was murdered.
+There were no psychiatrists or psychologists living in Inuit Nunangat, and psychiatric and psychological care is provided by professionals who fly in once a month.
+In Iqaluit, it is a different psychiatrist every month.
+Serious mental illnesses such as schizophrenia and

-Families told the Inquiry that there was no counselling or therapy after someone was murdered.120
+Families told the Inquiry that there was no counselling or therapy after someone was murdered.
+120